 It’s best to prepare the sauce while the pasta is cooking to ensure that the spaghetti is ready when the sauce is finished.
 It’s also important that the pasta is hot when adding the sauce so that the heat of the pasta cooks the raw egg.

 Bring a large pot of salted water to boil.
 Add the pasta and let it cook until “al dente” (which basically means firm but still tender).
 Drain the pasta and reserve about ½ cup of the cooking water to use later in the sauce, if you need it.

 While the pasta is cooking, beat the eggs and cheese together in a mixing bowl (making sure there are no lumps) and set aside.

-In a pan over medium heat, add the pancetta and saute for about 2 minutes or until the pancetta is crisp.
-You could add olive oil to the pan, but I find that the pancetta has enough fat, it doesn’t require any additional fat to help it along.
+In a pan over medium heat, add the guanciale and saute for about 2 minutes or until crisp.
+You could add olive oil to the pan, but I find that the guanciale has enough fat, it doesn’t require any additional fat to help it along.

 Add the hot, drained pasta to the pan and toss for about 2 minutes to coat the strands.
 Remove the pan from the heat (this is to ensure the eggs don’t scramble), pour the egg and cheese mixture over the pasta and toss the pasta gently to ensure it is coated.

 You can use the reserved cooking water to thin out the sauce if it needs it or until it reaches the consistency you’re looking for.
 Season the carbonara with a few turns of fresh ground black pepper.
 Taste and add salt if needed.
 Serve immediately.
 Pasta alla Carbonara is best eaten right away.
 Enjoy!